mmmake-gmbh/cert-manager-webhook-project-pinto/README.md

 helm install pinto-webhook deploy/pinto-webhook --set secret.accessKey=<YOUR-ACCESS-KEY> --set secret.secretKey=<YOUR-SECRET_KEY>
 ```

-The Pinto Webhook is now installed! :tada:
+The Pinto Webhook is now installed!

 ### How to use it